LLNL/sundials/doc/arkode/guide/source/Usage/User_callable.rst

 compute both a solution and embedding, :math:`y_n` and :math:`\tilde{y}_n`, these may be combined to create a vector-valued local temporal error estimate for the current internal step, :math:`y_n - \tilde{y}_n`.
-These local errors may be accumulated by ARKODE in a variety of ways, as determined by the enumerated type :c:enum:`ARK_ACCUMERROR`.
+These local errors may be accumulated by ARKODE in a variety of ways, as determined by the enumerated type :c:enum:`ARKODE_MRIType`.
 In each of the cases below, the accumulation is taken over all steps :math:`n\in N` since the most recent call to either :c:func:`ARKodeSetAccumulatedErrorType` or :c:func:`ARKodeResetAccumulatedError`.
 The norm is taken using the tolerance-informed